As noted in Blockchain basics, a blockchain relies on a decentralized network of computers—called nodes—that communicate with each other.

-At a high level, a Substrate node provides a layered environment with two main elements:
+At a high level, a Substrate node consists of two main parts:

-- An outer node that handles network activity such as peer discovery, managing transaction requests, reaching consensus with peers, and responding to RPC calls.
+- A client with outer node services that handles network activity such as peer discovery, managing transaction requests, reaching consensus with peers, and responding to RPC calls.

 - A runtime that contains all of the business logic for executing the state transition function of the blockchain.

 The following diagram illustrates this separation of responsibilities in simplified form to help you visualize the architecture and how Substrate provides a modular framework for building blockchains.

 The outer node is responsible for activity that takes place outside of the runtime.
 For example, the outer node is responsible for handling peer discovery, managing the transaction pool, communicating with other nodes to reach consensus, and answering RPC calls or browser requests from the outside world.

 Some of the most important activities that are handled by the outer node involve the following components: